 Our Animal Ambassadors

-Part of our mission is to provide a permanent home for more than forty non-releasable wild animals that are either too sick or too injured to go back into the wild.
+Part of our mission is to provide a permanent home for more than fifty non-releasable wild animals that are either too sick or too injured to go back into the wild.
 We've provided biographies for several of these animals below, but they do not account for a full list of all animals that are cared for by Ohio Nature Education.
 These animals are as follows:

 Barn Owl